thegridelectric/gw-scada-spaceheat-python/gw_spaceheat/README.md

 and the helper function will turn that None into the python None.

 Settings use a gitignored settings.py file.
 There is a template settings_template.py.

+## Step 2: input data and running the code

+Input data is in input_data folder.
+The `dev_house.json` is used for developing on a mac.
+The `pi_dev_house.json` is used for a pi that is connected to actual hardware and has its various drivers (like i2c) enabled.

+Run the code in main.py as a script.
+It creates the main code for the primary scada actor, loading its input data by checking if the OS belongs to a mac or not.